 Getting the labor certification

-Since one of the requirements for the U.S employer to be able to hire the foreign worker is to prove that there were no U.S employees for the job, the employer must prove this with documents.
-This can be done by getting a labor certification from the U.S Department of Labor (DOL).
-Additionally, the U.S employer must prove that they will not discriminate against the foreign worker.
-Discrimination can be done by paying the foreign worker a lower salary or wage than what they would pay a U.S employee.
+Of the requirements for the US employer to be able to hire the foreign worker is to prove that there were no US employees for the job.
+This can be done by getting a labor certification from the US Department of Labor (DOL).
+Additionally, the US employer must prove that they will not discriminate against the foreign worker.

 The DOL will process the application and notify the employer and worker of the decision.
 If approved, the employer gets the labor certification and can move on to the next step to hire the foreign worker.
 However, if the labor certification is denied, the employer cannot hire the foreign worker and must apply again to the DOL.

 Filing the petition

 In order to get final approval to hire the foreign employee, the US employer must petition to the US Citizenship and Immigration Services.
 This is done by filing Form I-140, Immigrant Petition for Alien Worker to the USCIS.
 USCIS will require the employer to attach supporting financial documents such as statements, audits, tax returns and others to evaluate whether they are able to pay the foreign worker and afford additional employees.

 USCIS evaluates the petition and decides whether to approve it.
 In case they deny it, the US employer cannot hire the employee and must try to petition again.
 If the petition is approved, the case goes to the National Visa Center (NVC).

 NVC will then send a package to the foreign worker in any of the categories.
 The package will contain the case number and invoice ID number which the foreign worker can use for applying.
 The package will also have instructions on the process of applying.
 However, since there is a cap on the number of visas, NVC will only send this package when the priority date of the foreign worker becomes current.